juanferfranco/SimulacionInteractivos/docs/_recursos/recursos.rst

 * Creative Coding Utrecht. `Youtube channel <https://www.youtube.com/@CreativeCodingUtrecht/videos>`__.
 * Project plantfutures.io. `Web site <https://youtu.be/sBcrsF6ahm8?si=xXMm0xYVSqEDeFVE>`__.
 * Brand Design System: Importance, Implementation and Examples. `Web site <https://medium.com/theymakedesign/brand-design-system-fb0af09a6e46>`__.
+* Hirsch & Mann is a London based agency with a mission to create bold digital and physical experiences for premium brands worldwide.
+We offer our clients the complete range of design & technology services, creating immediate memorable experiences. `Web site <https://www.hirschandmann.com/>`__.
+* PEX is a collection of JavaScript modules the combination of which becomes a powerful 3D graphics library for the desktop and the web. `Web site <https://pex.gl/>`__.

 Generative art
 ----------------